How to Build a Finance Team and Hire for High-Growth Startups

 If you want to add world-class talent to your finance team, you need to actively find the right people, not just wait for them to come to you through a job ad.
 Identify the right kinds of finance pros for the job and then try to recruit the ones with proven track records.

-The first step to finding world-class talent for your finance team is figuring out who you’re actually looking for.
-A mistake many startups make is that they focus too heavily on finding specialists for their finance team.
+The first step to finding world-class talent for your finance department is figuring out who you’re actually looking for.
+A mistake many startups and small businesses make is that they focus too heavily on finding specialists for their finance team.
 They identify a specific problem and find someone with deep expertise to solve it.

-There’s nothing wrong with hiring specialists.
+There’s nothing wrong with hiring specialists for certain finance roles.
 But for startups that are constantly evolving, there’s real value in building your finance team with generalists.
 It’s the approach former Dropbox CFO Ajay Vashee took as he scaled the finance function, which helped the company drive massive revenue growth on the fast track to IPO.

 When evaluating generalists for your finance team, look for these key traits:

 - Experience automating processes: Effective startup finance teams automate as many of the repetitive monthly/quarterly reporting aspects of the job as possible to remain lean.
-Ask potential finance hires if they’ve automated processes in the past.
+Ask potential finance hires if they’ve worked on finance automation in the past.
 Have they built some kind of database automation with Tableau?
 Have they used Visual Basic for Applications (VBA) in Excel to automate a complex financial model?
 Have they built out unique SUMIF formulas to streamline monthly and quarterly close processes?

 - A willingness to collaborate: Your earliest finance hires will be crucial players in building out processes to scale.
 You need this person to be highly collaborative—capable of working with leaders across the business to run point on building processes that won’t break under the pressure of hypergrowth.

 Your pitch should be all about ownership.
-World-class finance talent at these larger companies or in adjacent industries has benefited from exposure to all kinds of unique challenges and strategies.
+World-class finance talent at these larger companies or in adjacent industries has benefited from exposure to all kinds of unique challenges and strategies—experience that can greatly benefit smaller companies.
 Give them a chance to take that experience and build something from the ground up.
 Finance pros who embody all the traits above will jump at the chance to own an early finance function at a high-growth startup.

 Think About Scaling Finance in Terms of 3 Core Components